CALL US : 660.663.2331

 CLERK

-2. Shall record faithfully all proceedings of all business session, regular and called.
+Shall record faithfully all proceedings of all members meetings

 TREASURER

-5. Shall render to the Church at each monthly business meeting, in conjunction with the Finance Committee, a written itemized report of all receipts and disbursements and distribute a copy thereof to each member present.
+Shall render to the Church at each monthly finance meeting, in conjunction with the Finance Committee, a written itemized report of all receipts and disbursements and distribute a copy thereof to each member present.

 FINANCIAL SECRETARY

-1. Shall receive the empty collection envelopes and checks after the money for the Church has been counted by the persons selected by the Deacons to serve in that role, and from these shall give each contributor individual credit.
+Shall receive the empty collection envelopes and checks after the money for the Church has been counted and from these shall give each contributor individual credit.

 TRUSTEES

-2. The Chairman and Vice Chairman of the Trustees shall be appointed by the Nominating Committee who are in turn identified as Officers of the Corporation and shall perform those duties required in conjunction with corporate affairs.
-They shall meet monthly prior to regular Church Business Meeting.
+The Chairman and Vice Chairman of the Trustees shall be appointed selected by the Trustees annually, who are in turn identified as Officers of the Corporation and shall perform those duties required in conjunction with corporate affairs.
+They shall meet as needed to conduct their ministry to the church.

-6. They shall prepare and submit annually to the Finance Committee a budget recommended for the necessary funds to cover items in the budget relating to buildings, grounds, equipment and insurance.
+They shall communicate any future budgeted suggested needs to the Finance Committee for the necessary funds to cover items in the budget relating to buildings, grounds, equipment and insurance.

 ADMINISTRATOR

-2. He shall have oversight of paid church staff and shall have immediate, cooperative supervision of all ministry staff, both lay and paid ministers and department heads.
-He will make recommendations to the Deacons for any paid personnel changes, recommendations to the Deacons for any removal of volunteer workers, and recommendations for employee benefits to be proved by the church.
+He shall have oversight of paid church staff and shall have immediate, cooperative supervision of all ministry staff, both lay and paid ministers and department heads.

 CHOIR DIRECTOR